The Cost Cutter Guide to AWS Savings Plans

 Buying Frequency

 You don’t have to buy your entire savings plan in one chunk.
 You can buy just for 5% of your monthly usage even with zero planning and start getting some savings from today.
 Let’s say, your monthly bill is $100.
-You can buy instance savings plan for $5.
+You can buy the instance savings plan for $5.
 Considering 30% discounts, you’ll start getting 1.5% discounts on your overall bill without any effort or planning.

-Instead of trying to plan everything and buy one single savings plan of $30/month, you can buy 30 savings plan of $1 each.
-This approach helps in executing fast as you no longer have to plan everything in advance.
+Instead of trying to plan everything and buy one single savings plan of $30/month, you can buy 30 savings plans of $1 each.
+This approach helps executing fast as you no longer have to plan everything in advance.
 You can just start with one service or one environment and plan for that.

 Tilting in favour of EC2 instance savings plan